CDC begs Americans not to travel for Thanksgiving

 If families do decide to include returning college students, military members or others for turkey and stuffing, the CDC is recommending that the hosts take added precautions: Gatherings should be outdoors if possible, with people keeping 6 feet apart and wearing masks and just one person serving the food.

-Where Americans heed the warning is another matter.
+Whether Americans heed the warning is another matter.
 The deadly comeback by the virus has been blamed in part on pandemic fatigue, or people getting tired of masks and other precautions.
-And surges were seen last summer after Memorial Day and July, despite blunt warnings from health authorities.
+And surges were seen last summer after Memorial Day and July Fourth, despite blunt warnings from health authorities.

 The United States has seen more than 11 million diagnosed infections and over 250,000 deaths from the coronavirus.
 CDC scientists believe that somewhere around 40% of people who are infected do not have obvious symptoms but can still spread the virus.